StabilicV2/Turobowarp-Mods/README.md

 Power - X to the power of Y

+Encode - Encode to Base64, UTF-8 and ASCII

+Decode - Decode from Base64, UTF-8 and ASCII

-!!Currently the Utilities file only contains ASCII, Power and Rounding!!
+!!Currently the Utilities file only contains ASCII, Power, Rounding, Encoding and Decoding!!